pi-apps/pi-platform-docs/README.md

 ## Installation

 Add the following `script` tags to all pages where you need to call the Pi Apps SDK:
+You can view the full details of the issue "Frontend Javascript SDK" on the Pi Platform Docs repository by following this link: Issue #511
 ```html
 <script src="https://sdk.minepi.com/pi-sdk.js"></script>
 <script>Pi.init({ version: "2.0" })</script>